Categorification of DAHA and Macdonald polynomials: Introduction

-The final Section~\ref{sec::sl2::MM} contains a detailed description of all objects of~\S\ref{sec::DAHA::Macdonald}, worked out for $\fg=\msl_2$.
-Suprisingly, for $\msl_2$ one can categorify both symmetric and nonsymmetric Macdonald polynomials by means of cyclic modules, whose description is presented in~\S\ref{sec::EM::sl2}.
+The final Section~\ref{sec::sl2::MM} provides a detailed description of all objects from~\S\ref{sec::DAHA::Macdonald}, specifically for $\fg=\msl_2$.
+Unexpectedly, for $\msl_2$, one can categorify both symmetric and nonsymmetric Macdonald polynomials using cyclic modules, whose description is presented in~\S\ref{sec::EM::sl2}, the derived setting for $\msl_2$ case is not necessary.